Holly Madison Files for Divorce From Pasquale Rotella

 Afterward, in an interview with the Las Vegas Sun, Holly insisted marriage "definitely adds a great layer to your life," explaining, "I think you just feel like your relationship is more secure."

 In an interview last year with the Las Vegas Review-Journal, Holly said she finally felt whole after she settled down and started a family of her own.
 "I feel like that's what I was always looking for all along, but, as I was growing, you learn that you have to find yourself first.
 The right person isn't going to come along until you're confident, until you've gone out there and lived life," she said.
 "I'm glad that it happened that way."
-The nude model, who said she and Pasquale wanted to have "more kids" in "a couple years," added, "I have an amazing husband and kids and family.
+The glamour model, who said she and Pasquale wanted to have "more kids" in "a couple years," added, "I have an amazing husband and kids and family.
 I just feel like anything else that I can do after that is just icing on the cake."

 Entertainment Tonight broke the news of the couple's split late Monday night.